The Shopfront Story

 In 2008, the Shopfront’s principal solicitor, Jane Sanders, was awarded the Law and Justice Foundation’s Justice Medal.

 In 2014 The Shopfront Youth Legal Centre celebrated its 21st birthday.
-Click here to read more about the Shopfront, and our achievements over the last 21 years.
+Click here to read more about the Shopfront, and our achievements over the first 21 years.